vtumrukota/email-comms-platform/README.md

   - Take advantage of Angulars FormControl handler to quickly & easily validate the form to ensure all

 #### Backend
-  - Failed email queue mechanism
+  - Failed email queue & retry mechanism
+    - i.e. if both services fail, the email would enter a queue that would be tracked within a poller running every X seconds to iterate through the queue and retry to send those emails.
+Upon success they would leave the queue and the poller would only run if the queue had any items
   - Better error handling if MongoDB writes fails
-  - Ensure the email body requests dont break upper bounds
+  - Ensure the email body requests dont break upper bounds of the service APIs